Privacy Policy

 We may share any Personal Data that we collect with third parties in conjunction with any of the activities set forth under “Meeting Legal Requirements and Enforcing Legal Terms” in the “Our Commercial or Business Purposes for Collecting Personal Data” section above.

 We may also share your Personal Data with the Tennis Integrity Unit for the purpose of assisting with their anti-corruption investigations.
-You may read the Tennis Integrity Unit’s privacy policy here: http://www.tennisintegrityunit.com/privacy-policy.
+You may read the Tennis Integrity Unit’s privacy policy here: https://www.tennisintegrityunit.com/privacy-policy.

 Business Transfers